Abdulwahab-Alobaid-2191115290/High-Information-DNA-Encoding/README.md

 - GC content.
 - Homopolymer avoidance.
 As repeated nucleotides are bad for sequencing.
+- Avoidance of secondary structures and primer-dimer formations.
 - Some implementations such as ones by Organick et al. implement random access, they do it through having a primer for each strand(each strand represents a file).
 So involve primer design in their discussion.

 Although the current implementation does not adhere such constraints, the implemented algorithm acts as a placeholder, meaning it can be replaced with any other encoding method as long as produces a similiar codebook.